UniversalDevicesInc-PG3/udi-poly-kasa/README.md

 Restart the Kasa nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.

 # Release Notes
+- 3.0.14: 11/15/2022
+  - Trap exception when adding a new device and it fails to update
 - 3.0.13: 11/14/2022
   - Fixed [Add option to disable polling a device](https://github.com/UniversalDevicesInc-PG3/udi-poly-kasa/issues/11)
     - If a device is going to be unplugged for a while, set the Poll Device to False.